 Modern engineers will work hand-in-hand with diverse groups of community members to ensure that the cities we build improve quality of life for all those who reside in them.
 As such, our view of engineering has to expand to include a combination of equity, sustainability, policy and planning.
 The CEE Focus in Community Policy and Planning allows you to learn just that, by guiding you through a tailored curriculum and immersive community experiences outside the classroom.
 You will learn how to enrich the lives and experiences of many residents — from rural regions to megacities.

 This undergraduate Focus is built upon a foundation and major in Civil or Environmental Engineering (CEE).
 Civil and Environmental Engineers shape the world around us, building our habitats and sustaining our natural resources.
-To obtain your Focus, you will also take 15 credits from a tailored set of courses geared at Community Policy and Planning.
+To complete your Focus, you will also obtain a minor in Urban Studies from the College of Literature, Science and the Arts (LSA), taking 15 credits from a tailored set of courses geared at Community Policy and Planning.
 By planning ahead and selecting these courses as electives, you can complete your Focus as part of your four-year degree.
-Most students focusing on this area often meet the requirements for an LSA minor in Urban Studies.

 The CEE program at U-M is one of the top-ranked in the world, and a Focus on Community Policy and Planning promises immense, rewarding and lucrative career opportunities.
 Students can participate in a number of experiences outside the classroom, including the Semester in Detroit offered by LSA, which allows you to work directly with community members while completing nearly all the requirements for a minor in Urban Studies in just one semester!